-Whether winning high stakes at the poker table, showing off his array of guns and girls or being the subject of questions around where his got the family wealth from there’s no denying 35 year old professional poker player/internet celebrity/former US Navy Seal trainee doesn’t let life’s challenges idly pass him by.
+Whether winning high stakes at the poker table, showing off his array of guns and girls or being the subject of questions around where he got the family wealth from there’s no denying 35 year old professional poker player/internet celebrity/former US Navy Seal trainee doesn’t let life’s challenges idly pass him by.

 There may be one challenge however that may be too much for Bilzerian to complete – his buddy and famous poker player Bill Perkins has challenged him to ride the 330 miles from Los Angeles to Las Vegas.
 In 48 hours.
-With just 30 days to go from non cyclists to ultra cyclist.
+With just 30 days to go from non-cyclist to ultra cyclist.

 A wager was set at $600,000 and, amazingly, for someone who doesn’t ride, Dan Bilzerian accepted the challenge.

 Yes, that’s six hundred thousand real American dollars on the table, either coming out of Bill Perkins pocket and going to Dan Bilzerian if he can make the journey or being paid by Dan, to Bill Perkins, if he can’t.

 @bp2269 bet me $600,000 that I couldn’t bicycle from LA to Vegas in 48 hours, it’s over 300 miles, I haven’t been on a bike in 18 years and I have a month to train…